Chapter 9: An Empire in Ruins

 And this, this was the moment where the game’s attempt to do anything more sophisticated than a basic slaughter plot collapsed.
 I might have also nominated moments like the turret sequence earlier in the stage, but this topped the pile.
 If this game was ever trying to make a social statement about the evils of child soldiers, military training, or blind adherence to orders from above, it lost its chance when it had you invade their homes, gun them down, aim to destroy their power supply, and as the cherry on top, murder one hundred of them in an arcade segment that did absolutely nothing to further your goal.
 Your reward?
 Money – specifically, a “Golden Moogle” object that served as vendor trash.
 I hope you’re happy, Vincent.
 By the way, if the Planet wasn’t concerned about the end of life on the surface before, it sure as hell is now!

-From the spoils of battle alone we now had 51 000 gil, or rather 45 000 after restocking our ammunition and items.
+From the spoils of battle alone (money dropped by the 100 dead) we now had 51 000 gil, or rather 45 000 after restocking our ammunition and items.
 We upgraded the Cerberus to the Quantum Cerberus right away, and upgraded its barrel as an additional bonus.
 That reduced us to 5500, but after selling the Gold Moogle we were back at 40k, and finally considered upgrading our Hydra.
 Remember, we were using our Hydra almost full time at this point, shooting constantly from the hip.
 We had a long discussion about our options, both in terms of making the Hydra a better sniper rifle and in terms of making it a better faux submachine gun.
 Our options were as follows: the P Hydra, which made for an ideal sniper rifle by increasing power at the cost of firing speed and ammo capacity.
 Its “upgrades” eventually degrade its magazine to a single shot per clip!
 Obviously, this would be useless for our firing from the hip.
 Next, the S Hydra, improving the weight, accuracy, and ammo capacity, but at the cost of firepower, which would have been weaker than even our current Hydra III.
 Last, the M Hydra, bearing in mind that the M-line had been the winner with both other models.
 All-around improvements with no particular specialty.
 Even the ammo capacity went up, which would be great for a faux submachine gun, but were we willing to compromise the Hydra’s specialty as a sniper rifle in favour of our ammo-preserving hack job?

 We upgraded the Cerberus’ barrel instead.